rickosborne/cascades/md/23-3-5-and-his-lovely-assistant.md

 I made a show of flipping the buckle open and closed to show it was busted.
 He nodded and started to walk forward.

-“There,” I said.
+"There," I said.
-“Try it now.”
+"Try it now."
 I handed the buckle back to Jim, keeping the first pin out of sight.
 I dropped them both into my pocket while he made a show of buckling and unbuckling.

-“That worked!
+"That worked!
-Thank you!”
+Thank you!"

 I could feel the pressure on my ears change as we started to descend.
 I worked my jaw out of habit.

-“Of course.
+"Of course.
-I’m so sorry about that.
+I'm so sorry about that.
-We’ll have it replaced before our next flight.”
+We'll have it replaced before our next flight."

 I walked to Terry, meeting him at row 25.

-“Everything all right?”
+"Everything all right?"

-_If things work out how I think they will, you’re going to ask me that again in just a minute._
+_If things work out how I think they will, you're going to ask me that again in just a minute._

-“Just a sticking buckle.
+"Just a sticking buckle.
-I worked my magic on it.”
+I worked my magic on it."

 He nodded.
-“Have you checked Smoking yet?”
+"Have you checked Smoking yet?"

-“Not yet, sorry.”
+"Not yet, sorry."

-“No worries.
+"No worries.
-I’ll get it right quick.”
+I'll get it right quick."

-“Hurry back,” I said a little louder than I needed to.
+"Hurry back," I said a little louder than I needed to.
-“We need to get buckled in.”
+"We need to get buckled in."

 He gave me a curious glance, not understanding why I was stating the obvious and doing it so loudly, then fast-walked past me.
 I continued a slow walk back, making a show of ensuring that each passenger was belted in.

-I didn’t see anything amiss in 26 or 27.
+I didn't see anything amiss in 26 or 27.
 The ladies smiled as I passed, Abigail hooking a thumb under her belt and lifting to show it was secure.
 I smiled and nodded back.
 The Harolds chatted while and Irene sat with her hands in her lap, also smiling at me as I approached.

-The next few seconds played out in my mind’s eye before they happened.
+The next few seconds played out in my mind's eye before they happened.

 I was going to step past the coat closet bulkhead and out of the periphery of anyone in 26 or 27.
 They now knew I was headed back to our jump seats.